ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 People commonly annotate Ruby code by showing the results of executing each statement as a comment attached to that statement.
-For example, in the following code, we show that the assignment generates the string "Billy Bob", and then result of extracting some substrings.
+For example, in the following code, we show that the assignment generates the string "Billy Bob", and then the result of extracting some substrings.

 ~~~
 str = "Billy" + " Bob"           # => "Billy Bob"